zhuangkangatabb/PowerFlow/README.md

 ## Overview

 This implementation models and solves the problem of congestion mitigation in unbalanced residential networks using Pyomo, a Python-based optimization modeling language.
-The original problem is described in the accompanying PDF file `PowerFlowmodel.pdf`.
+The original problem is described in the accompanying PDF file `Congestion_mitigation.pdf`.

 ### Key Modifications